 The programmes provide artists with the space to create new works, experiment with innovative ideas, explore new directions in their work and research new and different ways of making.
 Artists are encouraged to explore all our facilities to open up new possibilities and directions for the contemporary ceramist.
 Resident artists are able to exchange ideas and experiences through presentations and informal discussion.
 The 2017 award was won by Rob Parr.
 You can read about his residency experience on his website here: Rob Parr Ceramics

-Applications for 2019 are now open.
+Deadline for Applications: 30th April 2019.
 Please download and complete the application form below:

 OTHER OPPORTUNITIES FOR STUDENTS

 The International Ceramic Festival is committed to offering opportunities for students and recent graduates who work in the field of ceramics.
 This applies particularly for those studying ceramics through Ceramic Design and Applied Art courses, but also to those who work with clay in 3-D design or Fine Art.
 We consider the needs of students when programming the event, and have particular activities and talks especially for students.
 Please see the full programme for more details.
 If you are a Higher Education Institute offering courses that feature ceramics, and would like us to visit to discuss opportunities for students at the ICF, please get in touch.